-Money habits of a child are already formed by the age of 7 (according to Research from Cambridge University) which is a lot younger than you’d expect.
+The money habits of a child are already formed by the age of 7 (according to Research from Cambridge University) which is a lot younger than you’d expect.
 It really shows the earlier you start your child’s financial education, the better.
 Thanks to fun, educational fintech companies like GoHenry, you don’t need to just rely on the retro Piggybank pocket money container to teach your children the value of saving.
 In this article, I review GoHenry, the innovative digital pocket money/financial tool for children aged between six and 18, and for their parents.
 I cover the pros and cons of joining GoHenry and provide an overview and a 2-month free promo code.
 The below is just my opinion, not advice. *This article also includes affiliate links, so I can get a small commission if you join up top GoHenry.

 What is GoHenry?

 GoHenry was founded in 2012 by a small group of parents who wanted a simple, meaningful and engaging solution to help kids understand money management in an increasingly digital world.
 GoHenry has over 2 million customers that teach children the value of managing their money through a Prepaid Debit Card and Mobile App.
 Their service gives smart parental controls, letting their parents monitor their children’s spending by issuing them prepaid Visa debit cards.
 Children can spend, earn and save with the GoHenry Prepaid Debit Card and Mobile App.
 Their goal is to create generations of independent, confident young adults, armed with money skills that will set them up for life.
 The BBC interviewed one of the founders, Louise Hill.
 GoHenry is a prepaid debit card for children aged 6-18.
 It allows parents to set up allowances, chores, and rewards, and track their children’s spending.
 The card is accepted in over 30 million locations worldwide, including online and in stores.
 In April 2023 GoHenry and Pixpay combined with the US saving and investing app Acorns to deliver financial wellness for families across the world, serving nearly 6 million people globally.

 What age is GoHenry for?